jaruserickson/naruto-cv/README.md

    - [sgrvinod/a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) (700 :star:)
  - Others
    - [PyTorch Implementation of Faster R-CNN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection)
+ - After looking into the different variants of Object detection neural networks, I've settled with the fact that it's probably better if I don't do the implementation myself.
+These networks are incredibly complex, with some interesting training routines, convolutional layers, input encoding, and output decoding.
- - I ended up using the following resources to move forward with the development of our face detector:
+ - After quite a bit of looking, I ended up using the following resources to move forward with the development of our face detector:
    - [How to Train an Object Detection Classifier Using TensorFlow (GPU) on Windows 10](https://www.youtube.com/watch?v=Rgpfk6eYxJA)
    - [datitran/raccoon_dataset](https://github.com/datitran/raccoon_dataset)
    - [tensorflow/models](https://github.com/tensorflow/models)
    - [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+ - I wrote a quick script to format the dataset for use with `tensorflow/models` (folder re-organization, CSV generation), and used the `generate_tfrecord` script from `datitran/raccoon_dataset` to generate tfrecords.
+ - Some commands from the first youtube link were really helpful in getting tensorflow/models set up.
+ - I had to revert tensorflow to v1.15 for some of this stuff to cooperate fully - tensorflow v2.0 is pretty new and has more limited help online than v1.x.
+ - I'm going to try running a few different networks (starting with `faster_rcnn_inception_v2`) for as long as I can - it looks like we might need more than ~30 images per character however.
+I'm thinking we could try and aim for 100, but that's quite the time commitment for the time we have.
 #### Village Symbol Recognition
  - Not started.
 #### Main Application